AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### User Confirmation
-The user confirmation mechanism is facilated by `ConfirmationCommandSession` class which is an implementation of `CommandSession` (See [Command Sessions](#command-sessions) for more details.)
+The user confirmation mechanism is facilitated by `ConfirmationCommandSession` class which is an implementation of `CommandSession` (See [Command Sessions](#command-sessions) for more details.)

 The `ConfirmationCommandSession` class manages interactive commands that require explicit user confirmation before execution (i.e., destructive operations).
 * When a command input is identified as requiring confirmation, the `LogicManager` invokes the parsed `Command`'s `createSession()` method, producing a `ConfirmationCommandSession` that stores the execution of the Command in a `deferredExecution` object.